ocaml-gospel/gospel/doc/starting.rst

 .. todo::

-   When we say it is easier to reason about read-only values, should we cite Arthur and Françoi's paper?
+   When we say it is easier to reason about read-only values, should we cite Arthur and François' paper?
 (ESOP 2017)

 .. todo::